Hereditary Angioedema Therapeutics Market Size and Share

 Hereditary Angioedema Therapeutics Market Analysis by Mordor Intelligence

-The hereditary angioedema therapeutics market size stood at USD 5.86 billion in 2025 and is forecast to reach USD 12.79 billion by 2030, advancing at a 16.9% CAGR.
+The hereditary angioedema therapeutics market size in 2026 is estimated at USD 6.83 billion, growing from 2025 value of USD 5.86 billion with 2031 projections showing USD 14.69 billion, growing at 16.56% CAGR over 2026-2031.
 Breakthrough oral kallikrein inhibitors, expanding subcutaneous self-administration, and the first wave of gene-editing programs are unlocking substantial latent demand for predictable, patient-controlled prophylaxis.
 Rising orphan-drug pricing power and value-based reimbursement models are reinforcing investment, while specialty pharmacies and home-infusion networks remove historical adherence barriers.
 North America retains early-mover advantages in access and reimbursement, yet Asia-Pacific now delivers the fastest growth as regional advocacy and diagnostics improve.
 Competitive focus is shifting toward once-daily oral regimens, pediatric formulations, and one-time curative gene therapies, creating both opportunity and pricing pressures as payers weigh long-term budget impacts.

 Key Report Takeaways